ThePICARDProject/API-backend/README.md

 #### POST
 ##### Summary:

-Uploads a users algorithm to the database
+Uploads a user algorithm to the database

 ##### Parameters